 The Folly: fourth arc

 The guest is invited by urgent telegram to return to the Folly, as Miss Keltenham, celebrated author, specifically had wanted ghosts for her latest inspiration, and Roscoe refuses to cooperate.
 Simon seems absent (more to that story); further, having met him in life, Virginia can’t imagine he’s got the stuff, in death.
-She demands the guest give her the Legend of the Pale Knight, the famous haunting associated with St. Crispin’s.
-The chapel is long gone, while the guest’s research indicates there had been another, older St. Crispin’s, at not quite the same spot.
+She demands the guest give her the Legend of the Pale Knight, the famous haunting associated with false St. Crispin’s.
+This is long gone, while the guest’s research indicates there had been another, older chapel, at not quite the same spot.

 The Legend of the Pale Knight

 ‘Those deadly people.
 They’d like me a bit Elinor Glyn-ish

 But then they want sentiment.
 But then, of course,